 This type of miniature water feature allows you to add fish, plants or other items into a scene built below the surface of the 'water' without worrying about bubbles or seals to hold in epoxy resin or other materials as they dry.
 You can make a swimming pool, a child's paddling pool, or a lake using this method.
 All you need is a sheet of plastic which is stiff enough not to bow across the width of your water feature.Continue to 9 of 13 below.

 Make a flashing or steady beam working miniature lighthouse lamp for a scale scene.
 These lamps are easy to make using LED bulbs and wooden beads, along with scraps of wood for the keeper's cottage.
 The lamps can be made to run off the transformer for a dolls house or made from LED lamps that run from watch batteries so they can be set in room boxes or other locations which aren't wired for power.

 These bright pillows are based on standard nautical signal flags.
 Their simple bold designs can be used in a cottage or on a boat, in full size or miniature scale.
 A list of the flag meanings is included in the instructions, in case you want to spell something out in particular for someone who knows their flags!

 In miniature, the signal flags are made from bias binding tape.
 In full scale, you can make the patterns using cotton quilting fabric.

 If you need a hat for a pirate, the standard felt tricorne is fairly easy to shape from a scrap of wool felt.
 Also worn by revolutionaries and naval officers, the tricorne can be made for men or women, in a range of colors.
 The one shown here is fairly standard, you can make more elaborate tricornes with larger brims, or brighter trims.

 12 of 13

-This trunk is modelled on one owned by a sea captain in the late 1880's.
-The chest has a movable tray and can be used as a travelling trunk, captain's chest, or tack trunk.
+This trunk is modeled on one owned by a sea captain in the late 1880's.
+The chest has a movable tray and can be used as a traveling trunk, captain's chest, or tack trunk.

 13 of 13